danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-For the coordinator to actually do anything, we need to implement a few delegate functions.
+For the coordinator to actually do anything, we must implement a few delegate functions.
 Before we do, let's first add a way to sync the text binding with the text view:

 ```swift
 private extension RichTextEditorCoordinator {